finnhambly/finnhambly.github.io/blog/agency.md

 But, do our social environments really matter that much?

 ## Cute stories about supportive social circles
-You’ll hear tales about well-known geniuses who were criticised and dismissed in their early careers, but that doesn’t mean we should ignore all criticism and plough on, just try and find critics that are encouraging rather than disparaging.
+You’ll hear tales about well-known geniuses who were criticised and dismissed in their early careers, but that doesn’t mean we should ignore all criticism and plough on: just try and find critics that are encouraging rather than disparaging.
 In *Collaborative Circles*, Michael P. Farrell starts off by describing the friendship of J. R. R. Tolkien and C. S. Lewis:

 > Nordic epics had enthralled Tolkien when he was a child.
 His fascination led him to create his own imaginary mythology, and from the time he was eighteen he worked sporadically at casting his stories of elves and wizards into an epic poem.
 Only once had he allowed anyone to see this work.
 In 1925 he showed it to an old mentor, who advised him to drop it.
 The rebuff reinforced his decision to keep the work secret.
 But after discovering that Lewis shared his interest in "Northernness" and epic poetry, a few days after the late night conversation, Tolkien gave Lewis one of the unfinished poems to read.